 Industry & Academic Experience

-Prior to joining Northeastern, Professor Glick had extensive experience in industry.
+Prior to joining Northeastern, Glick had extensive experience in industry.
 He was an external consultant affiliated with CSC/Index for three years.
-He consulted on the reengineering of the manufacturing plants of a major chemical company and the facilities organization of a prominent research university.
-Before that, Professor Glick was an organizational effectiveness consultant for Digital Equipment Corporation for 14 years, with a primary focus on employee development, executive education, high performance work systems, and Six Sigma.
+He consulted on the reengineering of a major chemical company’s manufacturing plants and a prominent research university’s facilities organization.
+Before that, Glick was an organizational effectiveness consultant for Digital Equipment Corporation for 14 years, with a primary focus on employee development, executive education, high performance work systems, and Six Sigma.